-Rule 33: Trial and defense counsel will make appropriate recommendations as to specific instructions for the military judge to provide to the members.
-Requests for special instructions, modifications to standard instructions, or a summarization of the evidence, must be submitted in writing and in accordance with the Trial Management Order to the military judge and opposing counsel.

-EJCR 33.a: Proposed instructions will be included in each

-party's submission of final pretrial matters to the court.
+- Rule 33:Trial and defense counsel will make appropriate recommendations as to specific instructions for the military judge to provide to the members.
+Requests for special instructions, modifications to standard instructions, or a summarization of the evidence relevant to an instruction, must be submitted in writing and in accordance with the TMO to the military judge and opposing counsel. - EJCR 33.1: Proposed instructions will be included in each party's submission of final pretrial matters to the court.

-Rule 34: RECORD OF TRIAL/APPELLATE RIGHTS
+Rule 34: RECORD OF TRIAL/APPELLATE RIGHTS/STATEMENT OF TRIAL RESULTS/ENTRY OF JUDGMENT/SEALING ORDERS